amingolnari/Demo-QiVC-Net/README.md

 ## **Usage of QiVConv in Practice**

 The **QiVConv layer** can be used as a drop-in replacement for standard convolutional layers in any TensorFlow/Keras model.
-It introduces no additional parameters, only learnable mean and standard deviation per weight (via the reparameterization trick), and supports end-to-end training with standard optimizers.
-It is particularly well-suited for **time-series and biosignal tasks** where uncertainty quantification, robustness to noise, and temporal symmetry are critical.
+It introduces structured uncertainty into the convolutional weights by maintaining separate learnable mean (`mu`) and standard deviation (`rho`) parameters for each weight.
+It supports end-to-end training with standard optimizers.
+It is particularly well-suited for **challenging tasks** where uncertainty quantification, robustness to noise, and temporal symmetry are critical.

 ---